pathwaycom/llm-app/README.md

     curl --data '{"user": "user", "query": "How to use LLMs in Pathway?"}' http://localhost:8080/
     ```

-    If you are on windows CMD, then the query would rather look like this
+    If you are on windows CMD, then the query would rather look like this:

     ```cmd
     curl --data "{\"user\": \"user\", \"query\": \"How to use LLMs in Pathway?\"}" http://localhost:8080/